DanielDecker/sensorReporter/README.md

 See the README files in the subfolders for details.

 However, some parmeters will be common.
 - All polling sensors require a Poll parameter indicating how often in seconds to poll the sensor devices
 - All sections require a Class parameter defining the class to load.
 - All sensors and actuators require a Connection class containing the name of the Connection to publish/subscribe through.
 More than one can be defined in a comma separated list.
+- All actuators require a CommandSrc, which has to be unique for the configured connection.
+E. g. if the CommandSrc `switch2` is used by several actuators only the last one will work.
 - All sections have an optional Level parameter where the logging level for that plugin or sensor_reporter overall can be set.
 Supported levels are DEBUG, INFO, WARNING, and ERROR.

 Sensors are defined in a `[SensorX]` section where `X` is a unique number.
 Connections and Actuators are defined in similarly named sections.